 </div>

-This method is very suitable for universally displaying all custom fields without concerning about the specific field names.
+This method is very suitable for universally displaying all custom fields without concerning about the specific names of the fields.

-Assuming your article model definesisbn(ISBN number) andpublisher(publisher) two custom fields, their "call fields" areisbnandpublisher:
+Assuming your article model has definedisbn(ISBN number) andpublisher(publisher) two custom fields, their 'call fields' areisbnandpublisher:

 <div class="book-info">